boltcard/boltcard/docs/INSTALL.md

 [create a bolt card](CARD.md) with the URI pointing to this server
 use a PoS setup to read the bolt card, e.g. [Breez wallet](https://breez.technology/)
 monitor the service log to ensure decryption, authentication, payment rules and lightning payment work as expected
+#### production use
+ensure that LOG_LEVEL is set to PRODUCTION
+ensure that all secrets are minimally available
+ensure that you have good operational security practices
+monitor the system for unusual activity

 # Further information and support